We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your Surabaya trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Surabaya trip.
+A flight in the morning will more often than not be of higher cost.

 Located on the Indonesian island of Java, Surabaya is best known for its proximity to the tropical paradise of Bali, just a 45 minute plane ride away.
 The city also attracts lovers of Asian cuisine due to its wealth of eating places, both formal and casual, as well as explorers seeking a starting point from which to trek the backcountry.
 Cultural historians are also known to flock to Indonesia’s second city due to its prominent role in the Indonesian Revolution.
 Indeed, so revered is Surabaya in the independence story that it is known as the City of Heroes.